virajbhalala/CS341/README.md

 ![alt tag](https://github.com/virajbhalala/URL-Checker-based-on-DFA/blob/master/DFA.png)

-If you need  help about DFA, please go here http://en.wikipedia.org/wiki/Deterministic_finite_automaton
+If you need  help about learning DFA, please go here http://en.wikipedia.org/wiki/Deterministic_finite_automaton

-This can be easily be modify by changing the grammer rules and chaning code based on it.
+This can be easily modify by changing the grammer rules and then chaning code based on it.